 Learning & the Curriculum

-If you would like more information about the curriulcum topics please speak to the class teachers.
-The current National Curriculum can be found on the Government website:
+If you would like more information about the curriculum topics please speak to the class teachers.
+The current National Curriculum "A guide for parents" is attached:

 Other ways in which you can help your child

 - Read regularly with your child.
 Share books with younger children by talking about the pictures.
 Discuss storylines, characters and authors with older children.
 Write a comment in his/her Reading Record – this establishes productive communication between home and school.

 - Help your child with their homework, ensuring they have a suitable space at home for working.
 Ask them to explain their task to you and make sure that they are confident about it.
 Offer to help when necessary and encourage them to finish the task in a way that is careful and well presented.
 Ensure that homework is completed and returned to school on the day expected.

 - PE Kit.
 PLEASE ensure that your child has his/her PE kit in school on the appropriate day.
 This is a very important point as it is an expectation of the National Curriculum and a statutory requirement.

 Additional Information for Parents